-Kalanchoe pinnata is a stunning succulent with light green leaves coated with a hint of red.
+Kalanchoe pinnata (Cathedral Bells) is a stunning succulent with light green leaves coated with a hint of red.
 While the foliage alone is enough of a reason to add this plant to your home, its flowers make it a must-have.
-The plant sends up a tall flower stalk covered in small bell-shaped pink and yellow blooms.
-These flowers explain the common name Cathedral Bells.
-Fortunately, this plant is easy to grow at home as long as you provide a warm and bright environment.
-Here we’ll take you through everything you need to know about growing and caring for Kalanchoe pinnata (Cathedral Bells) at home including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.
+Fortunately, this plant is easy to grow, in my experience, as long as you provide a warm and bright environment.
+Here’s everything I do to grow Kalanchoe pinnata at home, including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.

 Botanical Name: | Kalanchoe pinnata |